leighs-hammer/shopify-app-boilerplate-nextjs-redux-nosql/readme.md

 uses Nexjs + typescript and designed to be deployed to now.sh, tied in with redux.
 For database mongodb atlas is used as an example, but you could pipe in any DB you choose.
 The pattern is a hooks first approach to data provisions, surfaced at the page levels serving as HOCs.
-Redux is used for persisting stat accroas reloads and the usual nested components, it does have its draw backs but at present is the best choice for this handling.
+Redux is used for persisting state accross & SSR navigation reloads and the usual nested components, it does have its draw backs but at present is the best choice for this handling.

--- More info: --
+-- More info: & detailed breakdows --

 https://github.com/leighs-hammer/shopify-app-boilerplate-nextjs-redux-nosql/wiki